 Since metadata holds all the contextual information about your enterprise data ecosystem, it is basically agnostic to the platform it is used to build the data warehouse.
 This means you can easily switch and shift your data warehouse to a more suited DW architecture to meet your changing business needs.

 The role of metadata-driven ETL in data warehouse automation tools is that they take the underlying code and automatically transform it to work in the target cloud platform, saving your developers from going back to the drawing board to rewrite the code.
 With this, you can select Snowflake, Azure, Oracle, Redshift, or any other cloud provider to build or migrate your data warehouse from any data source.

 How Does Astera DW Builder Empower Metadata-Driven Data Warehousing?

 Astera DW Builder simplifies and automates data warehouse development end-to-end, using the agile metadata-driven approach.
 The product fetches metadata directly from source databases and allows you to utilize it in the design, development, and deployment phases of your data warehouse.
 Once implemented, introducing changes to the design is easy as the captured metadata allows you to propagate changes across the board while ensuring the integrity of existing models, integration flows, and deployments.

-Want to see these two technologies in action together?
+Want to see the power of the metadata-driven approach and how these two technologies in action together?
 Request a live product demonstration today for your use case or talk to our experts to see the value Astera DW Builder can bring to your data warehousing initiatives.